PipeWire/wireplumber/docs/rst/lua_api/lua_introduction.rst

 `Lua <https://www.lua.org/>`_ is a powerful, efficient, lightweight, embeddable scripting language.

-WirePlumber uses `Lua version 5.3 <https://www.lua.org/versions.html>`_ to implement its engine.
-Another, more recent, version may be considered in the future, but do note that different Lua versions are not API-compatible and that will likely also affect WirePlumber's Lua API.
+WirePlumber uses `Lua version 5.4 <https://www.lua.org/versions.html>`_ to implement its engine.
+For older systems, Lua 5.3 is also supported.

 There are currently two uses for Lua in WirePlumber: